pbj-writes/hugo_portfolio/content/blog/2024-01-11-ask-for-money.md

 ---
 ## Background

-<p>In a summer between years of college.
-I packed my car and moved two cities down the interstate to work for the New York Public Interest Research Group (NYPIRG).</p>
+<p>In a summer between years of college, I packed my car and moved two cities down the interstate to work for the New York Public Interest Research Group (NYPIRG).</p>

 <p>In theory, this was the job for me.
 I could learn about iniatives that I believed in such as protecting the environment, encouraged recycling, etc.</p>